Emergency Medicine

 The physician will discuss your child's treatment plan with you.
 If your child requires admission to the hospital, the purpose of the admission will be explained.

 When your child is ready to go home, you will be given discharge instructions and any prescriptions that have been ordered, as well as any recommendations for follow-up care.
-Information about your child's visit to the ED will be forwarded to his or her primary care physician.
-If you don't have a primary care physician, we'll be glad to refer you to one.
+Information about your child's visit to the Emergency Department will be forwarded to their primary care physician.
+If you don't have a primary care physician, we will gladly refer you to one.

 Hospital Admission

-If your child is admitted, he or she will stay in the Pediatric Unit, the Pediatric Intensive Care Unit or the Neonatal Intensive Care Unit.
+If your child is admitted, they will stay in the Pediatric Unit, the Pediatric Intensive Care Unit or the Neonatal Intensive Care Unit.

 Fast Facts about our Emergency Department